algbio/ggcat/README.md

     -b, --buckets-count-log <buckets-count-log>                              The log2 of the number of buckets -d, --colored-input-lists <colored-input-lists>...
             The lists of input files with colors in format <COLOR_NAME><TAB><FILE_PATH>

-        --disk-optimization-level <disk-optimization-level>
-            Sets the level of disk optimization (0 disabled) [default: 5]

     -w, --hash-type <hash-type>
             Hash type used to identify kmers [default: Auto]